Future proof flexible charging

 We will answer these questions by extending our earlier algorithms.
 We will first test these extended versions in a realistic simulation environment for EV charging.
 We will then bring our algorithms into practice at a concrete pilot location in Amsterdam.
 This will involve an implementation compliant with USEF and current hardware, taking network limits into account.
 In particular, we will quantify the cost reduction our advanced algorithms bring.

 As part of this project, we have developed a toolbox for benchmarking scheduling algorithms considering different energy market designs.
-Join us from 14:00 to 18:00 on May 16, 2019 for a hands-on workshop on smart charging algorithms and market participation strategies for users with flexible loads.
 More information about this can be found here.